mps-youtube/yewtube/README.md

  - Search and stream music
  - Download music
- - Works under Python 2.7 or 3
+ - Works with Python 2.7 and 3
+ - Works with Windows and Linux (untested with MacOS)
+ - No Python dependencies
  - Requires mplayer

 # Usage